Monetra/mstdlib/cluster/README.md

 ### SyncPluginData
 SerializedPluginData is only sent in the response.
-This data is used to bring the node into sync.
-The node will cache any AppendEntries logs received until the plugin data is synced.
+This data is used to bring the node into sync up to the LogTerm and LogID at the time the sync was started.
+This may be chunked, meaning the client must re-send the same request until the result is no longer `MORE_DATA`.
+After all plugin data is synced, the server will send AppendEntries for any data processed

 Required Request Tags: `RT`

-Optional Request Tags: `SM`

-Required Response Tags: `RT`, `RC`, `SM`, `SP`
+Required Response Tags: `RT`, `RC`, `LT`, `LI`, `SP`

 Can return one of these codes:
 - `OK`